kcrary/istari/docs/terms.md

   inference can continue with the next argument.

 - Opaque: the constant cannot be unfolded.
-Any constant without a definition is opaque, but opaque constants can have definitions.
+Any constant without a definition is opaque, but not vice versa; opaque constants can have definitions.

 - Soft: the constant is automatically unfolded by unification, typechecking, and a variety of tactics.
 Soft constants are best